Pinnacle Bancorp Inc. Buys 2,937 Shares of Dimensional International Value ETF (NYSEARCA:DFIV)

-Pinnacle Bancorp Inc. grew its holdings in Dimensional International Value ETF (NYSEARCA:DFIV – Get Rating) by 85.1% during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 6,389 shares of the company’s stock after purchasing an additional 2,937 shares during the period.
-Pinnacle Bancorp Inc.’s holdings in Dimensional International Value ETF were worth $194,000 as of its most recent filing with the Securities & Exchange Commission.
+Pinnacle Bancorp Inc. grew its holdings in Dimensional International Value ETF (NYSEARCA:DFIV – Get Rating) by 85.1% in the 4th quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor owned 6,389 shares of the company’s stock after acquiring an additional 2,937 shares during the quarter.
+Pinnacle Bancorp Inc.’s holdings in Dimensional International Value ETF were worth $194,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also bought and sold shares of DFIV.
-McElhenny Sheffield Capital Management LLC purchased a new stake in Dimensional International Value ETF in the fourth quarter worth $34,000.
-US Bancorp DE increased its stake in Dimensional International Value ETF by 136.0% in the third quarter.
-US Bancorp DE now owns 2,150 shares of the company’s stock worth $55,000 after purchasing an additional 1,239 shares during the period.
-Coston McIsaac & Partners purchased a new stake in Dimensional International Value ETF in the second quarter worth $62,000.
-IFP Advisors Inc increased its stake in Dimensional International Value ETF by 27.5% in the third quarter.
-IFP Advisors Inc now owns 2,056 shares of the company’s stock worth $69,000 after purchasing an additional 444 shares during the period.
-Finally, Private Trust Co.
-NA purchased a new stake in Dimensional International Value ETF in the fourth quarter worth $81,000.
+Several other institutional investors have also added to or reduced their stakes in the business.
+Park Avenue Securities LLC acquired a new stake in Dimensional International Value ETF in the fourth quarter worth about $656,000.
+SOL Capital Management CO acquired a new stake in Dimensional International Value ETF in the fourth quarter worth about $1,097,000.
+Unison Advisors LLC acquired a new stake in Dimensional International Value ETF in the fourth quarter worth about $528,000.
+Index Fund Advisors Inc. boosted its holdings in Dimensional International Value ETF by 11.9% in the fourth quarter.
+Index Fund Advisors Inc. now owns 3,671,968 shares of the company’s stock worth $111,628,000 after acquiring an additional 391,601 shares in the last quarter.
+Finally, LexAurum Advisors LLC boosted its holdings in Dimensional International Value ETF by 34.2% in the fourth quarter.
+LexAurum Advisors LLC now owns 14,625 shares of the company’s stock worth $445,000 after acquiring an additional 3,730 shares in the last quarter.

 The Dimensional International Value ETF (DFIV) is an exchange-traded fund that is based on the MSCI World ex USA (net div.) index.
 The fund is an actively managed fund that provides exposure to large value stocks from developed markets while minimizing federal taxes on performance returns.
 DFIV was launched on Apr 16, 1999 and is managed by Dimensional.